-CSR Risk Description Mitigation policies and actions KPIs 2018 2019 Lowering Greenhouse Gas (GHG) emissions that contribute to climate change Stahl recognizes that reductions in global CO 2 emissions will be required in order to achieve the goals outlined in the Paris Climate Accord established in 2015 required in order to achieve the Reduce CO 2 emissions: internal target Energy reduction Share of renewable energy 34% 36% Green energy sourcing Focus on energy self- sufficiency (Technology investments) Energy intensity (TJ consumed/ton produced) 0.00166 0.00182 CO 2 intensity Scopes 1 & 2 (tCO 2 -eq/ton produced) 0.106 0.120
+CSR Risk Description Mitigation policies and actions KPIs 2018 2019 Lowering Greenhouse Gas (GHG) emissions that contribute to climate change Stahl recognizes that reductions in global CO 2 emissions will be required in order to achieve the goals outlined in the Paris Climate Accord established in 2015 required in order to achieve the will be target ieve the Engrav roduction 34% 36% Green energy sourcing Focus on energy self- sufficiency (Technology investments) Energy intensity (TJ consumed/ton produced) 0.00166 0.00182 CO 2 intensity Scopes 1 & 2 (tCO 2 -eq/ton produced) 0.106 0.120

 Stahl recognizes that reductions in global CO2 emissions will be required in order to achieve the goals outlined in the Paris Climate Accord established in 2015.
-Stahl set an internal target to reduce $CO_2$ emissions by 10% by 2020 (scope 1 and 2, using 2015 as a baseline) and met that target by the end of 2019.
+Stahl set an internal target to reduce CO_2 emissions by 10% by 2020 (scope 1 and 2, using 2015 as a baseline) and met that target by the end of 2019.
 Stahl's improvements in CO2 emissions are driven by sourcing green energy at is European sites and by technology investments that lead to long term efficiencies at its manufacturing sites.
 The company is now considering new goals for 2030, including stepping up investments into renewable energy at its sites, with a view to eliminating the need for network electricity sourcing.